 Maryland Domestic Violence Law

-Domestic violence in Maryland does not necessarily imply physical contact— an important distinction, especially in regards to protective orders issued by the state.
-Some behaviors falling under Maryland domestic violence law can include threatening comments, controlling access to friends/family, and physical abuse.
+Domestic violence in Maryland does not necessarily imply physical contact, an important distinction, especially in regards to protective orders issued by the state.
+Some behaviors that fall under Maryland domestic violence law can include threatening comments, controlling access to friends/family, and physical abuse.
 Domestic violence can result in a host of charges depending on whether a first or second degree assault occurred during the alleged altercation.
 More often, a Maryland court will issue a court order or enforce an out-of-state protective order for the victim.
 If you are being charged with domestic violence or facing a protective order, a Maryland defense lawyer can help you understand the charges and dispute the legitimacy of the order.